The Ultimate Family Road Trip To Niagara Falls, Canada

 Note: The tour is ADA compliant and accessible for the disabled – all paths are flat, level and paved.

 This road trip covers a lot of ground.
 While it may even seem overly ambitious, it’s well worth the energy.
 Our boys loved this trip and were excited to tell their friends about it.
 Being able to see Niagara Falls in person was awe-inspiring, to say the least.
 Showing our boys Mark Twain’s home was a joy for us and it even inspired our oldest to read more of Twain’s writings.
 Ever since I watched Somewhere in Time as a teenager ( if you haven’t seen it, find it and DVR it), I have dreamt of going to Mackinac Island (and it was everything that I hoped it would be and more).

 We love everything history and were super excited to start our trip by visiting Abraham Lincoln’s home.
 Great news for families… visiting the site and even the tour of the home is free.
 Just be sure to arrive early and reserve your time for the home tour.

-Don’t forget to bring a portable power charger, I liked lipstick sized chargers because it’s easy to stash in my purse.
+Don’t forget to bring a portable power charger, I like lipstick sized chargers because it’s easy to stash in my purse.
 If your phone has ever had a low battery power on a trip, you’ll know why you need this.
 This is the one we use and it has never failed us.